-Split made this possible by shifting their system from a polling model to a responsive, event-based architecture.
+Split made this possible by shifting their system from a polling model to a responsive, event-driven architecture.
 Client applications receive events in real time if they're online.
 If they're not, Ably updates their application state as soon as they reconnect to the network.

 Caches are an important tool for improving system performance by having the latest message available to the subscribers stored locally/nearby and updating this copy only when changes occur.
 Depending on your application, you may need to distribute them across multiple systems, in order to, for example: